Search

 What happens if work with CAMHS continues?

-If further appointments are agreed, a CAMHS clinician will work with the child or young person in partnership.
-A course of treatment will usually be for 7-10 sessions.
-Sometimes more sessions may be needed or less if difficulties reduce quickly.
-The CAMHS clinician will complete an assessment and together with the child or young person will agree a care plan which will show what work has been agreed and how often appointments will be.
+A course of treatment will usually be for 7-10 sessions and sometimes more sessions may be needed or less if the child/young person gets better quicker than expected.
+The CAMHS clinician will complete an assessment and will work collaboratively with the child or young person to agree a care plan which will show what work has been agreed and how often appointments will be.

 What happens if patients are prescribed medication?